Dorset Naga Growing Challenge

 Compete against other growers, but also find your personal best

-This year we challenge "chillheads" – dedicated chilli growers – to see who can harvest the most red chillies off one Dorset Naga plant.
+This year we challenge all chilli growers – from dedicated chillheads to chilli grower beginners – to see who can harvest the most red chillies off one Dorset Naga plant.
 The Dorset Naga Challenge tests chilli growers' skills like no other competition.
 A single Dorset Naga chilli plant is capable of producing a couple of thousand chillies in a single growing season.
 But it is not easy to get such results, and depends on the skill of the grower and probably a little bit of luck.

 The winner – i.e. the person who harvests the most red chilies off their plant – will be given a £20 voucher to use on our website.
 If you want to have a go let us know, but don't worry about making a commitment, this is just so that we can keep you informed of any developments.
 The competition is just for fun and among friends, so if you put your name down but change your mind later that's fine; alternatively its ok if you grow your Dorset Naga plant, take your harvest(s) then let me know.

 Anyone can enter: amateur or professional, serious hobbyist or someone who just dabbles in growing chillies.
-It is all just a bit of fun, so see what you can do and give it a go!
+So see what you can do and give it a go!

 - The plant grown MUST be a genuine Dorset Naga plant.
 If you didn't get the seed from us you will have to tell us where it came from, and convince us it really is Dorset Naga.
 There are a lot of fakes around and many people selling seed without permission, if you buy from these people your entry is invalid.